sidwellr/schotter/schotter3.md

 * a slider labeled "Rotation" to control the rotation (like the left/right arrows)
 * the "Randomize" button that we've already built (but moved to the bottom of the control panel)

 By default, egui adds new widgets from top to bottom, so we just need to add two sliders before the Randomize button.
-The Slider new() method takes two parameters: a mutable reference to the applicable variable and the range of values it accepts.
+The Slider `new()` method takes two parameters: a mutable reference to the applicable variable and the range of values it accepts.
 It can also display an optional text to label the slider.
-So here is our new update_ui() function:
+So here is our new `update_ui()` function:

 ```
-fn update_ui(model: &mut Model) {
+fn update_ui(app: &app, model: &mut Model) {
     let ctx = model.ui.begin_frame();
-    egui::Window::new("Schotter Control Panel").collapsible(false).show(&ctx, |ui| {
+    egui::Window::new("Schotter Control Panel").show(&ctx, |ui| {
         ui.add(egui::Slider::new(&mut model.disp_adj, 0.0..=5.0).text("Displacement"));
         ui.add(egui::Slider::new(&mut model.rot_adj, 0.0..=5.0).text("Rotation"));
         if ui.add(egui::Button::new("Randomize")).clicked() {